 Row-subsampled Search Pattern

 The row-subsampled search pattern imposes a restriction on the vertical direction of integer-interval motion vector refinement.
-With the restriction, the searching granularity of integer-interval motion vector refinement is doubled from 1-pel interval to 2-pel.
+With the restriction, the searching granularity of integer-interval motion vector refinement toward vertical direction is doubled from 1-pel interval to 2-pel.
 The equivalently searchable points on the search area are (∆x, ∆y), where ∆x=0, ±1, ±2 and ∆y=0, ±2.
-It is noted that 0 would becomes the only option for ∆y at the second iteration of 6-point search if the selected ∆y is not equal to 0 at the previous iteration.

-Besides, as CE9.2.1.e applies row-subsampled MRSAD to bilateral matching, only the samples with even row indices (i.e. 0, ±2, ±4, …) on the search area are involved in the process motion vector refinement (including the computation of block mean values and bilateral matching errors).
+It is noted that 0 would becomes the only option for ∆y at the second iteration of 6-point search [2] if the selected ∆y is not equal to 0 at the previous iteration.
+With row-subsampled MRSAD, only the samples with even row indices (i.e. 0, ±2, ±4, …) on the search area are involved in the process of motion vector refinement (including the computation of block mean values and bilateral matching errors).
 Thus, this contribution only interpolates the samples with even-row indices on the search area.
+It is noted that this also affects the prediction-based early termination as in CE9.2.1.e.
+Its threshold value has to be further divided by 2.

-Specifically, as illustrated in Figure 1, only the reference samples marked inside the red dash-line boxes are involved in bilinear interpolation.
+As in Figure 1, only the reference samples marked inside the red dash-line boxes are involved in bilinear interpolation.
 These reference samples can be logically mapped together and thus the bilinear interpolation can be directly applied, except that the vertical phase for interpolation should be divided by two because the spatial distance between two rows is doubled.

 The parametric fractional-pel MV refinement [1] needs to be adjusted according to the doubled spatial distance between two rows.
 Specifically, the definition of ∆yfrac is given as follows while the definition of ∆xfrac is left unchanged.